 SPCA Purina Volunteer of the Year Awards

 Each year, we celebrate the efforts of thousands of Kiwis who volunteer their time, talent and energy to the SPCA with our SPCA Purina Volunteer of the Year Awards.
 The awards are our opportunity to honour those who go the extra mile to better the lives of animals, and without whom SPCA simply could not function.

 2019 Volunteer of the Year Awards

-On 31 May, we announced the winners of the 2018 SPCA Purina Volunteer of the Year Awards.
-This year, six new award categories put a spotlight on the different ways volunteers contribute to SPCA.
-The winners, chosen from more than 90 nominations from SPCA staff and volunteers across the country were:
+On 17 June, we announced the winners of the 2019 SPCA Purina Volunteer of the Year Awards.
+This year, six award categories put a spotlight on the different ways volunteers contribute to SPCA.
+More than 120 nominations were received from SPCA staff and volunteers across the country.
+The nominations were narrowed down to a shortlist and judged by Andrea Midgen, CEO, SPCA and Jennifer Chappell, Country Manager, Purina.

 Best Volunteer Team